Not publicly linked

 The economics only just started working.

-Until a year ago, generating a high-quality researched article cost over $1.00 — making consumer subscription pricing loss-making from day one.
-The models also weren't reliable enough to produce the structured output Unpacked depends on.
+Until a year ago, the underlying model costs made a researched article unviable to generate at consumer subscription prices — loss-making from day one.
+The models also weren’t reliable enough to produce the structured output Unpacked depends on.
 Both problems are now solved.

-Unlike almost every other business, Unpacked's costs fall automatically.
-Every new model release reduces the cost per article with no action required.
+Unlike almost every other business, Unpacked’s underlying costs fall automatically.
+Every new model release reduces the cost of generation with no action required.
 The margins only improve over time.

 The gap nobody filled